josephcheel/42-Cursus-Curriculum/README.md

  ?
 </h3>
 <p style='text-align: justify;'>
 The 42 school is much more than a programming campus.
-At 42, students are the protagonists of their own learning.
 And what do you learn at 42?
 You learn to learn.
 Thanks to self-learning (there are no teachers) and peers (learning from peers).
 Its gamified methodology allows students to progress through levels and acquire the technical and cross-cutting skills that companies are demanding.
 <a href="https://42.fr/en/the-program/innovative-learning/">Learn More Here</a></p>

 ### Piscine Projects